dexpops/ansible-infrastructure/README.md

 TODO:

 * Add env vars to vpncloud for in cointainer replacement
+* mape vpncloud a smaller image
 * To fix this issue run the command 'echo never > /sys/kernel/mm/transparent_hugepage/enabled'
+* Make sure nomad server is not exposede to public internet
+* Setup openvpn